sunpy/sunpy/docs/tutorial/maps.rst

     my_map.draw_contours([2, 5, 10, 50, 90] * u.percent, axes=ax)
     plt.show()

-Additionally, the solar limb, as determined by the location of the observing instrument at the time of the observation, can be easily overlaid on an image.
+Additionally, the solar limb, as determined by the location of the observing instrument at the time of the observation, can be easily overlaid on an image:

 .. plot::
     :include-source: